nsidc/earthaccess/docs/contributing/pr-guide.md

 In order to make the best use of their limited time, we ask that you follow this guide when opening a PR.

+When you open a PR, the description field will be auto-populated with some reminders and checklists to that effect.
+Please read them carefully!

 ## Checklist